samathaluca/new-lazycamp/test.md

 Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.

-Due to the incompatability between gitpod IDE and gmail all sent email manual tests could only be carried out once the project had been deployed.
+Due to the incompatability between gitpod IDE and gmail all send email manual tests could only be carried out once the project had been deployed.
 FB messenger will not work in the IDE and needs to be deployed to test.

 Aside from the email and messenger manual tests, all commits to the github repository were preceded by changes that had been tested and proved to run successfully in the IDE.